apioo/psx/doc/concept/handler.rst

 Select handler
 --------------

-With the select handle you can join over multiple tables.
+With the select handler you can join over multiple tables.

 .. code-block:: php